wren-lang/wren/doc/site/variables.markdown

     :::dart
     {
-      IO.write(a) // ERROR! a doesn't exist yet. var a = 123
+      IO.print(a) // ERROR! a doesn't exist yet. var a = 123
-      IO.write(a) // "123"
+      IO.print(a) // "123"
     }
-    IO.write(a) // ERROR! a doesn't exist anymore.
+    IO.print(a) // ERROR! a doesn't exist anymore.

 Variables defined at the top level of a script are *global*.
 All other variables are *local*.
 Declaring a variable in an inner scope with the same name as an